sofibox/maxinet_public/readme.md

 # Warning, you should not use this script if you don't know the purpose of this script.
 This script might contain bug (especially this public version)
 There is another private version without ```_public``` name URL that always have the latest code and features.

+# Maxinet - Automated Server Installation

+This script is used to automatically harden new server with best practices

+How to deploy?

+1) Create a file called `execution_env` in the script path and edit the file and put the following text:

+`local`

+This will prevent the script from running remote related functions

+2) To deploy a new server run the following command

+`maxinet create-server --rebuild-all 2>&1 | tee maxinet.log `

 Running example:

 ````